stevelyall/project-ernie-app/README.md

 ## Dependencies Included
  * Apache Cordova Device Plugin - used to access UUID for the device, which is used as a substitute for a researcher-provided participant id. https://github.com/apache/cordova-plugin-device
- * Email Composer with Attchments Plugin - used to compose a blank email message for beta testers to send feedback
+ * Email Composer with Attchments Plugin - used to compose a blank email message for beta testers to send feedback. https://github.com/jcjee/email-composer
+ * ngCordova - extensions for AngularJS for Cordova. http://ngcordova.com/